Payment API for developers

 Payment Links

 Create shareable payment links that generate orders on click.
-Perfect for invoices, one-off charges, and event tickets.
+Good for invoices, one-off charges, and event tickets.

 Invoices